HenryPenton/train_dashboard/setup.md

 # Project Setup Guide

+## Docker images

+Pre-built docker images for both the api and app are available at: henrypenton/train-dashboard-api henrypenton/train-dashboard-app

 ## Configuration File (`api/config.json`)

 This file contains route and departure configuration for the train dashboard API.
 You must provide valid station names and codes for your use case.
 Do not use the example values below in production—replace them with your own data.